Gordon-Magill/readme_generator/README.md

 ## Installation

 Run "npm i" in the directory of the repo after cloning it.
 Ensure that node.js is installed prior to use.
-Verified on node v16.17.0.
+Verified on node v16.17.0 (LTS).

 ## Usage